 Those are the basics.

 Oh, and, yes, there is always the possibility that your animal has destroyed the surgery in some manner.
 But the top three reasons for lameness & limping that I already cited are really the most prevalent causes.
 I have had a few clients who have simply not restricted the animal (dog, cat, horse, llama…) and have allowed far too much activity and have blown up the surgery.
-Two that come to mind were small dogs that were allowed to run up and down stairs and bounce all over the place.
-They blew out knee surgeries and had to have re-dos.
-Only speaking of knee surgeries here, four more biggies come to mind, and none of these had to do with the owner, although in two of them the surgeon tried to blame the owner and/or rehab, but infection was the ultimate culprit.
+A typical example is a dog that is allowed to run up and down stairs and bounce all over the place.
+They usually blow out knee surgeries and have to have re-dos.
+Only speaking of knee surgeries here, four more biggies come to mind, and none of these have had to do with the owner allowing too much activity, although in two of them the surgeon tried to blame the owner and/or rehab, but infection was the ultimate culprit.
 Often I am not called onto a case until extra damage is done, so I am accustomed to rooting out these things, and hopefully this little bit of info is helpful to you.

-Just knees, and just off the top of my head, one blowup case was a tiny dog that had both cruciate ligaments and both patellas surgerized all at once.
-The owner was very compliant, and she had me come each weekday for a month to do the work at least once, so she would “know” it was done correctly.
-I suspected infection right away in one knee because of the abnormal amount of swelling.
-I reported excessive effusion and other signs that accompanied this situation and that increased my belief that we had an infection compromising the repair.
+Just speaking of knees, and just off the top of my head, one of those additional blowup cases was a tiny dog that had both cruciate ligaments and both patellas (kneecaps) operated on all at once.
+The practice of doing all that surgery at once is more common than you might think.
+The owner was very compliant, doing things the “right” way, and she had me come each weekday for a month to do the exercise and therapy work at least once daily, so she would “know” it was done correctly.
+I suspected infection right away in one knee because of the abnormal amount of swelling just a day or so after surgery.
+I reported to the surgeon excessive joint swelling (effusion) and other signs that accompanied this situation and that increased my belief that we had an infection compromising the repair.
 I could feel the pin in the problem knee working its way out.
-The short story is that the pin was removed many weeks later, and the owner gained no voice in the meantime with the surgeon.
-The surgeon did not return my many communications regarding the signs I noted that pointed to a problem.
-The owner and her regular vet were both timid with regard to going over the head of the surgeon and didn’t want to “step on toes”.
-This is a complicated scenario, and I see it play out all the time in human medicine and veterinary medicine.
-I have come to believe that finding our voice in peace and confidence is a part of all our journeys.
-Ultimately, there is no “blame” here, especially since that isn’t productive; what there is is discovery and learning through experience, and it is ultimately the pets health (or yours) and well-being that needs attention.
+This would be a common side effect of infection.
+The short story is that the pin was removed many weeks later, and there was infection that would have most likely happened within several hours of surgery, given when I noticed the swelling.

-Another case is mentioned elsewhere on this blog, that of the Great Pyranees that had knee surgery and ended up blowing out his opposing hip during recovery at the veterinary surgery center.
+Another case is mentioned elsewhere on this blog, that of the Great Pyranees that had knee surgery and ended up blowing out his opposing hip during recovery at a veterinary surgery center.
 By the time I saw him, I determined he definitely did not have adequate pain meds on board, for either the knee alone and much less for the addition of the FHO hip surgery as well.
-It is my guess that he was far, far too painful during recovery after the knee surgery and could not support himself well on the surgerized, atrophied leg (yes, I think surgerized is a slang word that some of us have made up…).
+It is my guess that he was far, far too painful during recovery after the knee surgery and could not support himself well on the operated, atrophied leg.
 He had a series of very great complications, and the biggest battle, after we saved his life from gastro & infection-related near-death, was getting adequate pain relief for this very heavy and slightly lazy dog.
-Eventually so much time went by that his dysfunction (physical and psychological) complicated his recovery.
-He is however very happy today, and his owners, who live in another town, have worked out a lifestyle that works for all of them.
-They are also happy.
+Eventually so much time went by that his dysfunction (physical and psychological, in this case) complicated his recovery.

 The fourth incident that comes to mind actually involves two small dogs with the same issue: both had suture repair of torn CCL/ACL and one was encouraged to run up and down the flight of stairs in the home soon after surgery because the owner thought it would help strengthen the dog.
-He had adequate pain meds, so the owner thought he was healed and encouraged this running.
+The pet had adequate pain meds, so the owner thought he was healed and encouraged this running.
 He blew out the surgery.
-The owner did receive instruction from the vet telling him of restrictions, etc…but restriction is not what happened.
+The owner did receive instruction from the vet telling him of restrictions, etc…but restriction is not what happened, and often people are confused even if they receive adequate instructions.
 The restrictions are very important.
 The other case was also a small dog, and the owners felt sorry for her and allowed bouncing and running all over the house.
 She blew out two surgeries in one knee and about a year later had the same surgery on the other knee, this time with many restrictions heeded.